 This said, selling a website with no revenue is more difficult than one with revenue.
 When revenue exists, you’re usually going to get a multiple of that revenue.
 Without revenue, and the buyer may be valuing the content, domain name or the link profile.

-The over-simplified general rule equation for websites with at least 12 months sales history and a sale price under $100,000 is:
+The over-simplified general rule equation for websites with at least 12 months sales history is:

 These are of course only vague ranges.
 For lower priced sites, there’s a lot of documentation out there suggesting anywhere between 10-40 multiples, however they are obviously on the extreme ends.